MP for Chichester

 Liberal Democrat Spokesperson (Justice)

-“A party-loyal Liberal Democrat MP with a centre-right lean, who has one notable rebellion on an End of Life Bill.”
+“A generally party-loyal Liberal Democrat MP with one notable rebel vote on end-of-life legislation.”

-She has 11 declared financial interests, including donations and other support to MP activities, gifts and hospitality from UK sources, miscellaneous entries, and earnings from employment (including ongoing paid employment).
+She has declared 11 financial interests, including donations and other support for activities as an MP, gifts and hospitality from UK sources, miscellaneous entries, and earnings from employment (including ongoing paid employment).

 Generated 21 February 2026